 - Use Elefriends to promote commercial services

-- Use animated GIFs of images which could cause visual disturbances.
+- Use animated images or GIFs which could cause visual disturbances.

 - Share personal contact details (this includes links to Facebook or other social media profiles)

 - Elefriends will avoid posting graphic description or images, or detail about methods or plans.
 It's ok though to share thoughts and feelings around self harm and suicide.
 Read Time to Changes guidance on posting safely.